Healthcare teams and operations staff carrying coordination, documentation, and protocol burden alongside their core work.

 Delivery model

-Each assistant is scoped, tested, and introduced through a co-design process with the role it serves before any deployment.
+Each agent is scoped, tested, and introduced through a co-design process with the role it serves before any deployment.